Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on subject to one constraint

-The technical core of these results lies in the following theorem: \thmoneconnected* This theorem implies the following fact using the observation that a subset of $\R^2$ is convex if and only if its intersection with every one-dimensional affine subspace is connected. \thmtwoconvex* As we have seen, this fact implies that any optimization problem of the form \eqref{eq:one_constraint_problem} can be solved as a convex optimization problem on $\conv(\SO(n))$.
+As we have seen, this fact implies that any optimization problem of the form \eqref{eq:one_constraint_problem} can be solved as a convex optimization problem on $\conv(\SO(n))$.
 Thus, one could theoretically solve this problem with an exponentially sized SDP using \cref{thm:convSOn}.
 Alternatively, we give an algorithm which can successfully solve any such optimization problem in $O(n^3\log^2(n))$ time.

 In the case of $\SO(3)$, \cref{thm:twoconvex} can be viewed as a corollary of Brickman's theorem \cite{brickman1961field}, which states that the image of the unit sphere under a homogeneous quadratic map into $\R^2$ is always convex.
 This, together with the fact that $\SO(3)$ is the image of a sphere under a quadratic map shows the result in that case (see also \cref{sec:quadratic_convexity}).
 On the other hand, \cref{thm:twoconvex} does not follow directly from known quadratic convexity theorems for $n\geq 4$.